-Seven years ago today, we learned our son had died inside me at 25 weeks and 2 days pregnant.
-He was stillborn the next day.
+Eight years ago today, we delivered our son stillborn at 25 weeks and 2 days pregnant.
 The days, weeks and months that followed were the most difficult of my life.
 The story that follows is my son’s birth story.
 I wrote this originally on a blog I set up to document the next steps in my journey to heal and become a mother, not really knowing where the road would lead.
 At the time, I shared it with a handful of people in my family and supportive moms from The Bump, but today I am sharing it with anyone who feels they would like to read it.
 Instead of thinking about a clever post to mark this day, I thought the best way to honor him would be to simply share his story.

 Unlike adult death, people rarely talk about the death of a child because it upsets the natural balance of life.
 Babies are not supposed to die.
 Most people cannot deal with the thought so they shy away from it, or run away as quickly as they can.